June 3

 Example: Dual Guitar Harmonies in Metal

 Bands like Iron Maiden and Judas Priest are famous for their dual guitar harmonies.
 These harmonies are typically played using parallel intervals to create a powerful, synchronized sound.
-Here’s how you might harmonize a simple E minor riff:
+Here’s how you can harmonize a simple E minor riff:

 Original Riff: